darronschall/ObjectTranslator/README.md

 Usage is as follows:

     import com.darronschall.examples.vo.Book;
     import com.darronschall.serialization.ObjectTranslator;

     // Define an object with properties that mimic the variable names
     // inside of the Book class
     var bookObj:Object = { title: "My Book title", pageCount: 10, inLibrary: true };

     // Convert the generic object into an instance of the Book class var book:Book = ObjectTranslator.objectToInstance( bookObj, Book ) as Book;

 Limitations
 -----

-The code is not yet recursive (feel free to fork and add that!).
+The code is not yet recursive (feel free to fork, implement, and submit a pull request!).
 If you have nested value objects that you're converting to class instances, you'll have to manually go through the object graph:

     import com.darronschall.examples.vo.Book;
     import com.darronschall.examples.vo.Student;
     import com.darronschall.serialization.ObjectTranslator;

     var studentObj:Object = { firstName: "test first",
   				  lastName: "test last",
 					  favoriteBook: { title: "Favorite Book!" }
 					};

     // First we need to convert the nested objects to classes studentObj.favoriteBook = ObjectTranslator.objectToInstance( studentObj.favoriteBook, Book );

     // Convert the student object to a Student class var student:Student = ObjectTranslator.objectToInstance( studentObj, Student ) as Student;